timvink/mkdocs-git-revision-date-localized-plugin/README.md

 ### In custom themes

-When writing your own [custom themes](https://www.mkdocs.org/user-guide/custom-themes/) you can use the `page.meta.git_revision_date_localized` jinja tag:
+When writing your own [custom themes](https://www.mkdocs.org/user-guide/custom-themes/) you can use the `page.meta.git_revision_date_localized` jinja tag, like so for example:

 ```django hljs
 {% if page.meta.git_revision_date_localized %}